rchamarthy/webbook/content/post/2020-12/building-webbook.md

 ---

 As it is customary, my first post is about building this website.
-This post assumes that you have basic understanding of git, github and web domains.
-The focus will be on the tools chosen and how they are integrated together.
+This post assumes that you have a basic understanding of git, GitHub, and web domains.
+The focus will be on the tools chosen and integration of these tools.

 ## Goals